akashsinghiitr/Duplicate-Question-Classifier/readme.md

 ## Summary

-This project demonstrates several approaches to automatically identifying duplicate questions, leveraging both classical ML and DL techniques.
-It covers:
+This project demonstrates several approaches, leveraging both classical ML and DL techniques.
+In particular, it covers:

 - **Feature Engineering & Classical ML:** Extracting custom text features (common words, stopwords, fuzzy metrics, etc.), generating Word2Vec embeddings, and training an XGBoost classifier on these engineered features.
-- **Deep Learning:** Building and training LSTM and Transformer models in PyTorch for sequence modeling.
+- **Deep Learning:** Building and training LSTM and Transformer-based architectures in PyTorch for sequence modeling.
 - **Transfer Learning:** Fine-tuning a pre-trained BERT model for robust semantic understanding.

 Each method is evaluated and compared, providing a comprehensive overview of strategies for duplicate detection in Q&A platforms.